cmhollins2022/Fundamentals/Intro-into-Programming.md

 * Most programming languages have an additional operator known as **modulus**, represented by the "%" sign.
 * The modulus allows us to get the remainder of a divisional operation.
   * 10 % 3 - We tell the computer to divide 10 by 3, ignore the _actual_ answer, and give us the reaminder, which is 1.
+  * In the case where there is no remainder, the comoputer will return 0.
+  * This can be useful when determinnig if a number is even or odd.
 ## What are Variables?
 ## How do we Manipulate Variables?
 ## What are Conditional Statements?